-Momentum activist and Better Together chief picked in first wave of Commons selections | LabourList
+Momentum activist and Better Together chief picked in first wave of PPC selections | LabourList

-Momentum activist and Better Together chief picked in first wave of Commons selections
+Momentum activist and Better Together chief picked in first wave of PPC selections

 Labour has named a party official backed by Momentum and the former head of the unionist campaign in Scotland in the first group of parliamentary candidates to be appointed since the general election was called.

-Rhea Wolfson, a constituency Labour Party (CLP) representative on the ruling NEC, will take on Hannah Bardell, the SNP MP for Livingstone.
+Rhea Wolfson, a constituency Labour Party (CLP) representative on the ruling NEC, will take on Hannah Bardell, the SNP MP for Livingston.

-Wolfson, above, was voted on to the NEC last year as the left-wing slate won a raft of seats with backing from Momentum.
+Wolfson, above, was voted on to the NEC last year as the left-wing slate won a raft of seats with backing from Momentum and the Campaign for Labour Party Democracy.

+“The only way to get rid of this miserable Tory government and deliver a radical Labour government is to vote Labour.
+We need a government led by Jeremy Corbyn for the many, not the few,” she said.

+“The election on June 8 is the establishment versus the people, and only Labour is on the side of the people.”

 Meanwhile Blair McDougall, who was campaign director at Better Together, will contest East Renfrewshire against nationalist Kirsten Oswald.